mharty3/energy_data_capstone/readme.md

-# Data Engineering Zoomcamp Capstone Project
+# Capstone Project for Data Engineering Zoomcamp and MLOps Zoomcamp

-This is the repo for my capstone project for the Data Engineering Zoomcamp from Data Talks Club.
-All of my course work and notes for the zoomcamp are in [this other repo](https://github.com/mharty3/data_engineering_zoomcamp_2022).
+This is my capstone project for both the Data Engineering Zoomcamp and the MLOps Zoomcamp from Data Talks Club.
+Course work and notes for the DE Zoomcamp are in [this other repo](https://github.com/mharty3/data_engineering_zoomcamp_2022).

 [Link to live dashboard](https://share.streamlit.io/mharty3/energy_data_capstone/04_dashboard/app.py)

 ## Objective

-This project creates the necessary data engineering infrastructure to evaluate trends in electricity demand in Colorado.
-This data will allow a data scientist (me in the future) to develop an hourly day-ahead demand forecast.
-Accurately forecasting energy demand is critical for electrical grid operators.

-Without significant power storage options, electricity must be used at the time it is generated.
-Balancing authorities must have an accurate power demand forecast in order to successfully plan generation and interchange over the upcoming days.

-Loading historical demand data and historical temperature records into a database/data warehouse will provide data scientists with a reliable source of data to develop demand forecasts.

-A data engineering project is more than an ad hoc analysis.
-It is building a robust system for data collection, ingestion, and transformation in order to create stable, evergreen datasets.
-Data scientists and analysts will rely on these datasets to be accurate, high quality, and up-to-date, so they can use them for business or research decisions.
+With few exceptions, electricity must be generated at the same time it is needed.
+This creates a challenge for electrical grid operators who have to make a plan to generate the electricity their customers need each hour.
+Accurately forecasting energy demand is critical for grid operators so they can appropriately plan to meet the generation needs of their customers.

+This project utilizes Data Engineering and Machine Learning Operations (MLOps) concepts to build a system for forecasting hourly electricity demand in my region of Colorado.
+Implementing the project demonstrates the data skills I learned in the Data Talks Club's Zoomcamps.

+### Data Engineering
+I applied data engineering and EtLT concepts from the modern data stack including workflow orchestration with Airflow, cloud data warehousing and data lake storage on Google Cloud, and data transformation with dbt.
+I used these concepts and tools to build a data pipeline that populates a Big Query data warehouse with the data a data scientist needs to make develop an hourly day-ahead demand forecast.

+### MLOps
+Once the data pipeline was running, I used concepts and tools from MLOps to build a system for developing, deploying, and monitoring machine learning models that predict hourly energy demand.
+I used experiment tracking and model registration with MLFlow, batch model deployment with Airflow, and model monitoring with dbt and Streamlit.

 ## High level requirements

-* The tool should allow users to access historical electricity demand, EIA demand forecasts, historical weather data, and up-to-date weather forecast data in a Big Query data warehouse
+* The system should allow users to access historical electricity demand, EIA demand forecasts, historical weather data, and up-to-date weather forecast data in a Big Query data warehouse
-* Initially the scope will be limited to the Public Service Company of Colorado Balancing Authority (aka Xcel Energy)
+* The scope will be limited to the Public Service Company of Colorado Balancing Authority (aka Xcel Energy)
-* There should be an interactive dashboard to interact and visualize the data and any models that have been trained on the data
+* There should be an interactive dashboard to interact and visualize the data that is being loaded into the data warehouse
+* An MLFlow tracking server, artifact storage, and model registry should be used to track the models that are being developed and deployed
+* Production models should be deployed from the model registry to Airflow for batch model deployment
+* Model performance metrics should be tracked and visualized in a dashboard

 ## Data Sources
 Notebooks exploring each of these data sources can be found [here](00_data_source_exploration)